 Republican Primary Election 2012 Results – Amazing Statistical Anomalies

-So we decided to investigate this ourselves.
+I decided to investigate this myself.

 Our deltaM and deltaMxV metrics were developed with much guidance and feedback from Dr. Laura Little and Dr. Tracy Simpson of the University of Washington.

 Thanks to all of the above for their support, their love, and for always having my back even when the going has been tough.